jtalib-UM/soil_moisture_regrid_UM/README.md

 # Specific processes when regridding soil moisture.
 We proceed with the following steps to interpolate soil moisture:
-* Soil moisture is converted into a ''moisture stress'' factor using coarse-resolution soil properties.
+* Soil moisture is converted into a ''moisture stress'' factor using coarse-resolution soil properties (SMC_to_stress.py).
-* Bilinear interpolation is used to statistically downscale moisture stress to the finer resolution grid.
+* Bilinear interpolation is used to statistically downscale moisture stress to the finer resolution grid (generate_weights_landsea_gridding.py and ancil_coast_adj.py).
-* Moisture stress is converted back to soil moisture using soil properties that have been interpolated to the high-resolution model grid.
+* Moisture stress is converted back to soil moisture using soil properties that have been interpolated to the high-resolution model grid (stress_to_SMC.py).

 The interpolation of ''moisture stress'' instead of soil moisture ensures that plant transpiration remains consistent between the two horizontal grids.
 In the MetUM, moisture stress ($\beta$, dimensionless) is related to the instantaneous ($\theta$), critical ($\theta_c$) and wilting ($\theta_w$) soil moisture concentrations (m$`^3`$ m$`^{-3}`$):